The Mattress Warehouse Guide To Buying A Bed

 Think about support

-This is what happens deep inside a modern mattress and is the most important feature of a decent quality bed.
+This is what happens deep inside a modern mattress and is the essential feature of a decent quality bed.
 Don’t worry about how bouncy and inviting a bed looks; worry about whether it will keep your spine in alignment, distribute weight evenly and reduce friction of pressure points to avoid aches and pains, and restless sleep.

 Innerspring mattresses give you that extra bounce, and they usually come with a puffy top layer which is the quilted pillow-top.
 If you love a soft, bouncy bed, then an innerspring mattress will suit you and your budget.
 They’re less pricey than memory foam and natural latex mattresses.
 However, a few months or a year down the line; you may start having problems with the bed sagging.
 You must regularly flip the mattress over or rotate it, which is a bit of a pain.